 I was a late bloomer when it came to social media.
 I still limit it to some degree to keep a low profile because of the more politically-sensitive places I work in around the globe.

 But, like an ex-smoker who becomes an enthusiastic advocate against cigarettes, I’ve embraced Instagram.
 My website has an Instagram button that links the two and, conversely, my website link is on my Instagram profile.

 I’ve gotten advice from a number of photographers and other creatives who have expanded their global audience with Instagram.

 One of the key items they’re all in agreement on is to “keep your Instagram professional.”
 If you have an account for sharing personal images with friends and family, keep it that way and create a separate one.
 That said, your Instagram should be more personal than your website, but not too personal.

-In terms of travel photography, occasionally show yourself in action on the road by uploading a selfie, or by having someone showing you at work with your camera.
+In terms of travel photography, occasionally show yourself in action on the road by uploading a selfie, or by having someone show you at work with your camera.

 This will help connect you with your audience.
 I would suggest not posting the self-congratulatory “I was here” shot unless it was taken on the top of Everest or a similar accomplishment.